Building on Windows requires a few more steps. For details, see http://trac.webkit.org/wiki/BuildingOnWindows.

 Once your build has finished, you can run Safari using your custom WebKit build.

 Don't forget that if you have any questions or problems building WebKit, feel free to get in touch!

 To build from within Xcode, you can use the WebKit workspace.
 Ensure that the Products and Intermediates locations for the workspace match those used by

-build-webkit by choosing File > Workspace Settings and clicking the Advanced button, selecting Custom, Relative to Workspace, and entering WebKitBuild both for Products and for Intermediates.
+WebKitBuild for both Products and Intermediates.
 Note that if you have specified a custom build location in Xcode preferences, then you don’t need to do this.